 Stuff the doll:

 Create a couple of weighted pouches: one for the head and one for the bum.
 Put them into the doll torso and fill in with cotton batting or other filling.
 Shape the face, belly and bum as you fill.
 Pin up the hole in the back and hand sew it closed.
 See Ideas for face and hair here.

-Keep scrolling for the video.
+Keep scrolling for cute pictures.